Sean Atkinson

 Multimedia Analysis, including opera, video, film, video games, etc.; Post-tonal Analysis, with a focus on minimalist music; Music Theory Pedagogy, with a focus on Flipped-Classroom teaching

-Sean Atkinson is the Director of the School of Music and an Associate Professor of Music Theory at TCU, teaching a wide range of music courses including first- and second-year music theory and aural skills, form and analysis, and graduate seminars on music analysis, musical meaning, and popular music.
+Sean Atkinson is an Associate Professor of Music Theory at TCU, teaching a wide range of music courses, including first- and second-year music theory and aural skills, form and analysis, and graduate seminars on music analysis, musical meaning, and popular music.
 He has earned both MM and PhD degrees in music theory from Florida State University and holds a BM degree in music theory and trombone performance from Furman University.

 Atkinson is also an active member of the faculty at TCU, having recently served as chair of the Faculty Senate where he has been a member since 2016.